-Having such profile in your distributor’s team is helping a lot growing the sales and getting closer to the market.
+Having such a profile in your distributor’s team is helping a lot growing the sales and getting closer to the market.

 What is a brand manager / product specialist?